lazirpascual/cloud-computers/README.md

 - Responsive design which includes a clean user interface with smooth animations
 - User registration/login
 - Add, remove, and update products from the shopping cart
+- Create ratings and reviews for each product
 - Search products by name and filter products by categories in the shop
+- Finalize your purchase by checking out your items

 ## Development Process